-The benefits and importance of car filters are often underestimated.
-A dirty filter lets polluting and allergen particles, as well as dust, sand and other debris, into the motor and car.
+A dirty filter lets polluting and allergen particles, dust, sand, and other debris, into the motor and car.
 Over time, they can result in motor damage and health complications.
+That’s why you need to change air filters when necessary.

-Cabin and engine screens are simple to inspect and replace when needed.
-Some are even multi-use and can be washed.
-How often to change air filters in your car depends on multiple factors.
+How often to change (or wash) your air filters in your car depends on multiple factors.

 What Are Car Air Filters For?

-The screens are made of breathable material, such as paper, cotton or foam (1).
-Their primary role is to trap sand, pollution, dust, pollen and even mold before they reach you or the engine.
+The screens are made of breathable material, such as paper, cotton, or foam.
+Their primary role is to trap sand, pollution, dust, pollen, and even mold before they reach you or the engine.

 Engine Filters

-The air quality entering the motor plays a key role in your engine’s performance.
-Without screens, these particles would find their way in, damaging the engine’s cylinder walls and pistons (2)
+The air quality entering the motor plays a crucial role in your engine’s performance.
+Without screens, these particles would find their way in, damaging the engine’s cylinder walls and pistons (1).

 Cabin Filters

-Whether inside your home or driving your car, air pollution kills millions of people yearly.
-Over time, it leads to cardiovascular and respiratory diseases (3).
+Whether inside your home or driving your car, air pollution can lead to cardiovascular and respiratory disease (2).
+To put it bluntly, it kills millions of people yearly.

 High-efficiency cabin air filters — such as HEPA filters — are useful in this area.
-They’re able to capture 90 percent or more of all particles 0.3-microns or larger, significantly protecting drivers’ health (4).
+They can capture 99.97 percent or more of all particles 0.3-microns or larger, significantly protecting drivers’ health (3).

 How Often to Change Engine Air Filter

-Although there is no set and universal schedule to follow, here are some useful guidelines.
+Although there is no set and universal schedule, here are some useful guidelines.

 Driving Frequency

-How often to change the air filter in your car depends on how frequently you drive.
-Generally speaking, it should be replaced every 30,000 miles.
+How often you change your car’s air filter depends on how frequently you drive.
+Generally speaking, you should replace it every 30,000 miles.

 The brittle material can tear over time and let debris in.
-Regardless of use, however, the screen should be changed every three years.
+Regardless of miles, however, you should change the screen every three years.

 Your Vehicle’s Model